 - Fiske Fund grants are awarded for courses provided by woodworking schools, programs, or instructors which promote the acquisition of woodworking skills and knowledge.

-- An application for a grant must be submitted to the Fund before the course begins.
+- An application for a grant must be submitted to the Fund at least 10 days before the course begins.

 - A grant application is required for each course.